 A person can hold more than one position but shall only have one vote.

-Candidates for election shall be proposed and seconded by Club Members and advised to the Club Secretary by the end of May of each year.
+Candidates for election shall be proposed and seconded by Club Members and advised to the Club Secretary by the end of May of each year before the club AGM.

 Appointment of all Managers, Assistant Managers and Coaches shall be at the discretion of the Executive Committee.